godotjs/godotjs.github.io/docs/index.md

 **_--  TypeScript/JavaScript Support for Godot 4.x by leveraging the high-performance capabilities of V8 to bring the delightful development experience of TypeScript into Godot.
 --_**

-Supports JavaScript engines:

-- V8
-- QuickJS
-- JavaScriptCore
-- Directly run scripts on the host browser JS VM when porting to web.

 ![typescript_intellisence](images/typescript_intellisence.png)